Ohms Law Calculator guide

 When should I use the Ohms Law Calculator?

 Use it when your task matches one of these common needs: Find resistance from voltage and current.
 Find current from voltage and resistance.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Ohms Law Calculator doing with my inputs?

 In plain language: The calculator uses V = I x R and P = V x I after the missing voltage, current, or resistance value is solved.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 This is simple DC or resistive-circuit math.
 AC circuits, impedance, heat, component ratings, and electrical safety require more care.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools